"The U.S. Food and Drug Administration today approved Sivextro (tedizolid phosphate), a new antibacterial drug, to treat adults with skin infections.

-- Use this medication only as directed by your healthcare provider.
+- Use this medication only as directed by the healthcare provider.
 It is for external use only.
 Avoid contact with the eyes.
+If BACTROBAN Cream gets in or near the eyes, rinse thoroughly with water.

 - The treated area may be covered by gauze dressing if desired.

-- Report to your healthcare provider any signs of local adverse reactions.
-The medication should be stopped and your healthcare provider contacted if irritation, severe itching, or rash occurs.
+- Report to the healthcare provider any signs of local adverse reactions.
+The medication should be stopped and the healthcare provider contacted if irritation, severe itching, or rash occurs.

-- If no improvement is seen in 3 to 5 days, contact your healthcare provider.
+- If no improvement is seen in 3 to 5 days, contact the healthcare provider.

 This monograph has been modified to include the generic and brand name in many instances.